Tsedi28/employee-tracker/README.md

 ## Contributor:
-Tsedenia Bogale ©2022 All Rights Reserved.
+Tsedi ©2022 All Rights Reserved.
 - - -